Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Cherokee are $1,610 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $308 each year, collision insurance costs $582, and liability insurance costs around $520.
-Liability-only coverage costs as low as $592 a year, and high-risk coverage costs $3,488 or more.
-Teenage drivers receive the highest rates at up to $6,130 a year.
+Average insurance rates for a Jeep Cherokee are $1,610 a year including full coverage.
+Comprehensive costs around $308, collision costs $582, and liability coverage costs $520.
+Liability-only coverage costs as little as $592 a year, with high-risk coverage costing around $3,488.
+16-year-old drivers receive the highest rates at $6,130 a year or more.

 Average premium for full coverage: $1,610

-Estimates include $500 deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Rates are averaged for all 50 states and Cherokee models.
+Prices are based on $500 policy deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all 50 U.S. states and for all Cherokee models.

 Price Range by Coverage and Risk